Internships

 Important details include:

-• Wages: Interns receive a $3,000 stipend, paid in two $1,500 installments at the mid and end point of the internship.
+• Wages: Interns receive a $3,000 stipend, paid in two $1,500 installments at the mid-point and end of the internship.

-• Professional development: In addition to the duties and responsibilities outlined on the individual job descriptions, interns will:
+• Professional Development: In addition to the duties and responsibilities outlined on the individual job descriptions, interns will:

 2) conduct a minimum of three informational interviews over the course of the internship.
 Informational interviews support interns’ career development by helping them learn about a particular role, career function, or industry from experienced professionals, as well as gain insight into their career goals;